Won Buddhism: Doctrine

-The Scriptures now also include the Dharma Discourses by the Second Head Dharma Master Chǒngsan and eight traditional Mahayana works, e.g., the Diamond Sutra and Secrets on Cultivating the Mind by the Korean monk and scholar Jinul (1158-1210).
+The Scriptures now also include the Dharma Discourses by the Second Head Dharma Master Cheongsan and eight traditional Mahayana works, e.g., the Diamond Sutra and Secrets on Cultivating the Mind by the Korean monk and scholar Jinul (1158–1210).

-Prominent in every Won Buddhist temple is a large round circle above the altar.
-This is Il Won Sang, the “One Circle Image.”
+Prominent in every Won Buddhist temple is a large circle above the altar.
+This is Il Won Sang, the "One Circle Image".